AdobeDocs/commerce-frontend-core/src/pages/page-builder/styles/index.md

 ![Page Builder style selector](../../_images/page-builder/pagebuilder-style-selector.svg)

 As noted, the CSS specificity of 110 is relatively low, which makes it possible to override these styles with your own custom CSS.
-For more information on CSS specificity and how it works, see [https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
+For more information on CSS specificity and how it works, see [Specificity documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascade/Specificity).

 ## CSS rulesets